 Do you need a front suspension for your bike?

-Entry level bikes with suspension forks can actually cause more headache and be more dangerous than the benefits they offer.
+Entry-level bikes with suspension forks can actually cause more headaches and be more dangerous than the benefits they offer.

 What is a suspension fork and what difference does it make?

 A suspension fork is a front fork that offers some travel and absorbs some of the bumps and imperfections of the road.
 Riding two different bikes on the same rough terrain, the one with a suspension fork feels less shaky and offers a smoother ride.